PrefectHQ/prefect-email/README.md

 ## Welcome!

-prefect-email is a collection of prebuilt Prefect tasks that can be used to quickly construct Prefect flows.
+`prefect-email` is a collection of prebuilt Prefect tasks that can be used to quickly construct Prefect flows that interacts with email services..

 ## Getting Started